Amarilli/TexasISDs/README.md

 **Project Description:**

-Analyze state funding in education and determine the impacts funding has on graduation, dropout, and college rates.
+Analyze state funding in Texas Education and determine if funding impacts SAT and ACT scores.

-Does higher funding always equate to better outcomes, or does it cap at a certain amount?
+Does higher funding equate to better outcomes, or does it cap at a certain amount?

 **Data Sets Source:**